CarbonComputers/PiBerry/pi/README.md

     - Click the gear icon to also setup WiFi and SSH or you may use a display and keyboard

-2. SSH into the pi and update the kernel and reboot -If you used Pi imager then you probably have the latest kernel, you may then only use apt-get update, skip reboot, and continue on part 3
+2. SSH into the pi and update the kernel and reboot
+- If you used Pi imager then you probably have the latest kernel, you may then only use apt-get update, skip reboot, and continue on part 3
 ```

 sudo apt-get update && sudo apt-get install raspberrypi-kernel